openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 This call is identical to `HEAD /auth/tokens` except that the `X-Subject-Token` token is immediately invalidated, regardless of it's `expires_at` attribute.
 An additional `X-Auth-Token` is not required.

+### Signature Validation

+*New in version 3.3* To validate a signature using the Identity API without receiving a token in the response.

+#### Validate Signature: `POST /v3/auth/signature`

+Each request to validate a signature containing an attribute with `identity` information of type signature, optionally, a `scope` describing the authorization scope being requested.
+Example request structure:

+    {
+        "auth": {
+            "identity": {
+                "methods": ["signature"],
+                "signature": { ... }
+            },
+            "scope": { ... }
+        }
+    }

+##### Identity Validation responses

+The validation response does not provide a body.
+A 201 response indicates a valid signature, whilst a 401 indicates that is invalid.

 ### Catalog